Carbon-izer Presents Northwest Freeway (Outer Belt)

 The Lowe's opened in March 2006.
 Later on, a strip center was built at the corner of the highway.

-Panera Bread opened in the Lowe's parking lot in December 2012.
+Panera Bread opened in the Lowe's parking lot in December 2012 and closed in August 2025 with the failure of franchisee EYM Cafe.

 Arby's / 25957 Northwest Freeway